The Hidden Fear Behind “What Do They Think of Me?”

 If you’re not careful, the answer becomes: everyone but you.

-It can also feel scary to disappoint someone.
+It can also feel terrifying to disappoint someone.

-Scary to be seen clearly—and risk being judged.
+Terrifying to be seen clearly and risk being judged.

 Because the fear often isn’t, “What if they think poorly of me?”